rabbitmq/rabbitmq-website/site/quorum-queues.md

 Generally quorum queues favours data consistency over availability.

 *_No guarantees are provided for messages that have not been confirmed using the publisher confirm mechanism_*.
-They may never reach the queue.
+Such messages could be lost "mid-way", in an operating system buffer or otherwise fail to reach the queue leader.

 ### <a id="availability" class="anchor" href="#availability">Availability</a>

-Quorum queues should be able to tolerate a minority of queue members becoming unavailable with no or little affect on availability.
-(NB: RabbitMQ may restart itself during recovery and perform various actions that make this harder to ensure but in principle this should be true).
+A quorum queue should be able to tolerate a minority of queue members becoming unavailable with no or little affect on availability.

-Quorum queue members will drop messages that they cannot handle.
-Log entries that contain `received unhandled msg` are a manifestation of the Raft guarantee to keep data consitent.
-These log entries are warnings since they hint to a degraded system, which is most likely recovering.
-This is part of the normal operation and expected when nodes are restarted.
+Note that depending on the [partition handling strategy](/partitions.html) used RabbitMQ may restart itself during recovery and reset the node but as long as that does not happen, this availability guarantee should hold true.

+For example, a queue with three replicas can tolerate one node failure without losing availability.
+A queue with five replicas can tolerate two, and so on.

 If a quorum of nodes cannot be recovered (say if 2 out of 3 RabbitMQ nodes are permanently lost) the queue is permanently unavailable and will need to be force deleted and recreated.

+Quorum queue follower replicas that are disconnected from the leader or participating in a leader election will ignore queue operations sent to it until they become aware of a newly elected leader.
+There will be warnings in the log (`received unhandled msg` and similar) about such events.
+As soon as the replica discovers a newly elected leader, it will sync the queue operation log entries it does not have from the leader, including the dropped ones.
+Quorum queue state will therefore remain consistent.

 ## <a id="configuration" class="anchor" href="#configuration">Configuration</a>